 The Middle Susquehanna Riverkeeper Association is extremely grateful to a team of dedicated professionals who offer feedback on various topics as we strive to protect and promote our river-based resources across an 11,000-square mile watershed.
-Individuals who serve in an advisory role for us include:
+In addition to sharing their skills on individual topics as they come up, Advisory Council members are updated twice a year on general association benchmarks, programs and initiatives.

 |